Industrial Technology Education (EDIE)

 4570.
 Electronics Communications.
 3. Conceptual analysis and applications of analog and digital communications systems.
 Includes AM, FM, TV, fiber optics and computer communications systems.
 Prerequisite: EDIE 3550.

 4740.
 Field Studies in Industrial Education.
 1-5 (Max.
 12).
 Provides an opportunity for teachers in the field to advance their study of selected topics for the improvement of instruction and/or programs and is offered through extension services.
 Topics are selected to meet the needs and interests of teachers in the geographical area where the course is to be offered.
 The instructional method is adapted to the nature of the topic and participants enrolled.
 Credit in this course is not applicable toward advanced degrees.
-Prerequisites: 6 semester hours of education courses and/or consent of instructor.
+Prerequisite: 6 semester hours of education courses and/or consent of instructor.

 4970.
 Individual Problems.
 (B) 1-3 (Max.
 6).
 This course provides flexible credit for seniors who may need credit for graduation, or for advanced students who wish to undertake intensive study of a special problem identified in a regular class.
 The course is offered in the area of industrial education.
 Prerequisite: consent of department head.